zhgzhg/Event-Engine/README.md

 ### For Java 8:
 * With IntelliJ IDEA:
-    * Open the project and build it using the gui options.
+    * Open the project and build it using the GUI menu.
 * With Maven:
     * Execute `mvn clean install -P java8`

 ### For Java 9+ - beta, limited modularization:
 * With IntelliJ IDEA:
     * Open the project.
-    * In project's settings specify Project JDK to be JDK9
+    * In project's settings specify Project JDK to be JDK9 or later
     * For every module copy the file module-info.java inside its java directory.

 * With Maven: